JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Notes.md

 name(arguments)
 ```

-a **function** diffferenciated from a procedure because it returns a value
+a **function** diffferenciates from a procedure because it returns a value

 **Advantages of Subroutues**
 - easier to write and understand
 - easier to debug and test
 - modular
-- resusable i the file and across files by modules
+- resusable in the file and across files by importing as a module
-- programs